 If the two years of work were in the same discipline as the bachelor’s degree you will complete here, and if the course content is similar, it will probably take you 2 to 2.5 years, but it’s hard to say for sure.
 We would urge you to apply as soon as you can, have official transcripts sent, and provide us with course descriptions/syllabi.
 As soon as the admission decision is made, an evaluation of transfer credit will be done.
 The evaluation will be sent to the appropriate advisor in the college of your major for further evaluation.
 When you arrive, you and your academic advisor will sit down and go through the evaluation together, seeing what credits you have satisfied and what credits you still must earn.

 5. Is the TOEFL or IELTS always required for Admission?

 Yes — unless your native language is English (please see list of countries where English is the native language).
 If your native language is not English, but your schooling was in English, the TOEFL or IELTS or PTE-A is still required unless you have an earned master’s degree from an accredited U.S. institution.
-Once you arrive to campus, you will have the option to take the English Language Placement Test (ELPT) to help you enroll in the correct English course level.
 If any of your scores indicate weakness in your English proficiency, English Language and Culture (ELAC) courses will be required.